CHATTING TO JANE

 ”Your father is in the RIC isn’t he?” said Mark remembering. ”The Royal Irish Constabulary” he said with elan. ”That is a fine body of men.
 I would like to be their chaplain.”

 ”Is that the beer talking.
 You getting carried away with yourself?
-You’ve a secret ambition to be a clergyman?” said Duncan sagely.
+You’ve a secret ambition to be a clergyman?” said Duncan sagely then his face splintered into a smile.

-”Ah no” said Mark looking and suddenly rubbing the bridge of his nose with his forefinger and thumb.
+”Ah no” said Mark pompously – looking anxious and suddenly rubbing the bridge of his nose with his forefinger and thumb.

 The others laughed at his blatant lie.